 QYLA Ceremony and Banquet: The high visibility event is held every spring, since 1998, at a rotating location around Santa Cruz County – from the Mello Center in Watsonville to Scotts Valley High School.
-This year’s event is scheduled for May 7th, 2016 at Aptos High School in Aptos.
+This year’s event is scheduled for May 13th, 2017 at Pajaro Valley High School in Watsonville.
 Attendee’s include elected officials, religious & civic leaders to queer youth and their families.
-Filmed and aired by Community TV.
+Filmed and aired on Community TV.

 The Queer Youth Leadership Award is designed to honor the leadership of Gay, Lesbian, Bisexual, Transgender or Intersexed young people in our community.
 The Queer Youth Leadership Award is given annually to queer youth who are 12 to 18 years of age to acknowledge their accomplishments and the contributions they have made to their communities, whether this be in their homes, schools, religious institutions, athletic or academic teams, or other social groups.
 These youth are leaders of today who show a promise for the future.
 They are out and have made a difference by overcoming obstacles in their own lives, or by working on projects that have benefited their community.